-- Position the retaining clamp. - Position the plug-in connector.
+- Position the retaining clamp. - Plug in the connector.

-- Position the lug 6 of the lamp cover in the notch.
-Engage the latch. - Check that the lighting is functioning properly.
+- Position lug 6 of the lamp cover in the notch. - Engage the latch. - Check that the lighting is functioning properly.

 Check for correct positioning and freedom of movement of the brake lines.